adithya-nr/adithya-nr/README.md

 I'm Adithya, a 22-year-old Full-Stack Designer from Bengaluru, India.

-I'm a React nanodegree graduate, and an IDF certified UX Designer.
-Free time is hard to come by, but when it does, I freelance and craft web apps for a living.
+I'm a React nanodegree graduate and an IDF certified UX Designer.
+Free time is hard to come by, but I freelance and craft web apps for a living when it does.

 #### Background

 I studied computer science and engineering at RNS Institute of Technology, Bangalore.
-During my time at RNSIT, I volunteered as a graphic designer with a small team that helped me jumpstart and hone my skills as a digital designer.
+During my time at RNSIT, I volunteered as a graphic designer with a small team that helped me jump start and hone my digital designer skills.

-Aside from design, I also build web apps using technologies like React, Node and many more tools.
+Besides design, I also build web apps using React, Node, and many more tools.
 I'm currently working at [Betsol](https://betsol.com) as a Web Architect on a product called Leto.
-I'm involved in the design (both UI/UX and architecture) and development of the product using React, Redux, Node and Postgres.
+I'm involved in the design (both UI/UX and architecture) and the product development using React, Redux, Node, and Postgres.

 #### Skills